 This page explains how GoldSilver.ai calculates premiums on physical gold and silver bullion products.
-It defines the formula, inputs, and interpretation used to measure the difference between retail bullion prices and global spot prices.
+It covers the formula, inputs, interpretation, premium badges, and how to use premium data to time your purchases.

 Physical bullion is typically sold at:

-The premium reflects manufacturing costs, logistics, dealer margins, and supply-demand conditions in the physical market.
+The premium reflects minting and refining costs, logistics, dealer operating margins, and supply-demand conditions in the physical market.
+When comparing bullion prices, the premium percentage is the single most important metric because it normalizes across products of different weights and metals.

 The absolute premium measures the dollar value paid above spot price.

-Percentage premium allows comparison across products and dealers.
+Percentage premium allows comparison across products and dealers, regardless of weight or metal.

 For products that are not exactly one troy ounce, spot price must be adjusted by metal weight.